iotaap/tutorials/docs/iotaap-os.md

      # RECOMMENDED
      # Accept new functionality in a backwards compatible manner and patches
-     iotaap/IoTaaP OS @ ^3.0.1
+     iotaap/IoTaaP OS @ ^4.0.0

      # Accept only backwards compatible bug fixes
      # (any version with the same major and minor versions, and an equal or greater patch version)
-     iotaap/IoTaaP OS @ ~3.0.1
+     iotaap/IoTaaP OS @ ~4.0.0

      # The exact version
-     iotaap/IoTaaP OS @ 3.0.1
+     iotaap/IoTaaP OS @ 4.0.0

 ```

 More info about Library installation using PlatformIO can be found [here](https://platformio.org/lib/show/11733/IoTaaP/installation).

-## Using 16MB Flash with ESP32
+## Using custom partitions with ESP32

 Although IoTaaP OS can work with 4MB of flash memory, we recommend using ESP32 modules with 16MB of flash.
-In order to configure this option
-in your PlatformIO project, you can use the following lines in your `platformio.ini`
+Starting from version 4.0.0, IoTaaP OS
+requires custom partition table in order to work.
+Configuration .csv files are available under **partitions** directory of the library.
+Custom partition
+files can be configured in `platformio.ini`:

 ```
-board_build.partitions = default_16MB.csv
+board_build.partitions = partitions/default_16MB_fat.csv
 board_upload.flash_size=16MB

 ```

+Please note that `partitions` directory should be on the same level as your `src` directory, for the above configuration to work properly.

 ## Known issues